delftswa/delftswa.github.io/chapter/main.md

 # Play Framework

 ###Abstract
-This chapter describes and explains various views and perspectives of the Play framework that together aim at providing a broad architectural overview of the system and its context.
+This chapter describes and explains various views and perspectives of the Play Framework that together aim at providing a broad architectural overview of the system and its context.
 The stakeholder and context view show that there are a number of very prominent stakeholders involved in the project and that the framework itself does not have many dependencies.
 Play is in a transition to a more modular design that improves scalability and speed, while trying to maintain backwards compatibility.
 In the concurrency view it is explained that Play aims at evolving to a reactive and entirely stateless web applications framework and this is partly achieved by moving the execution of HTTP requests to an event driven system.